Who We Are

 Masumi Hayashi-Smith

-Masumi taught grades 1-7 general music for a private Waldorf school, and has also taught in public and choral settings.
+An Alma Partners associate since 2021, Masumi taught grades 1-7 general music for a private Waldorf school, and has also taught in public and choral settings.
 Masumi is active in conversations around conscientious use of materials, culturally responsive teaching, and relationships with culture bearers.
-Currently Masumi teaches with RISE for Racial Justice, the Intergroup Dialogue Collective, Sophia's Hearth, and Holy Names University.
-Masumi also served as a member of a BIPOC advisory committee for the 2021 joint conference between AWSNA, the Alliance for Public Waldorf Education, and WECAN.
-As a musician, Masumi is a music director of Thrive Choir, and is constantly looking for ways to merge the worlds of arts expression and racial justice.
+Masumi has facilitated and taught with RISE for Racial Justice, Spark Decks, the Intergroup Dialogue Collective, Sophia's Hearth, and Holy Names University.
+Masumi also served as a member of a BIPOC Advisory Committee for AWSNA.
+As a musician, Masumi performs with Wildchoir and is constantly looking for ways to merge the worlds of arts expression and racial justice.

 Specialties:

--Diversity, Equity, Inclusion, and Justice (including social and personal identities, antiracist community building, and work with parents)
+-Inclusion and Belonging (including social and personal identities, antiracist community building, and work with parents)

 -Facilitation